 I love Freddy vs Jason.
 I truly do.
 I adore the slasher epic that pitted the bane of the Springwood Homeowner Association against Crystal Lake's worst camp counselor.
 And not in a "Now, I know it's not a GOOD movie" way either.
 I believe that if you love something, no matter how much of a guilty pleasure it is, you love it because there are aspects that you think are legitimately good and entertaining.
 And I love Freddy vs Jason.

-Released on August 13, 2003, Freddy vs Jason turned 15 this week, which means it's officially time for some kind of retrospective.
+Freddy vs Jason was released on August 13, 2003.
 In some ways, it has aged incredibly well.
-The premise of taking multiple pop culture characters and cramming them together, something that seemed downright revolutionary to me in 2003, is commonplace in 2018.
-I'm not saying that Captain America: Civil War is a ripoff of Freddy vs Jason, but also, I am.
+The premise of taking multiple pop culture characters and cramming them together, something that seemed downright revolutionary to me in 2003, is commonplace today.
+I'm not saying the whole MCU thing is a ripoff of Freddy vs Jason, but also, I am.

-So, in honor of Freddy vs Jason's 15th anniversary, I'm going to list the 15 best moments from the movie, in no particular order.
+So, in honor of Freddy vs Jason, I'm going to list the 15 best moments from the movie, in no particular order.